gerardcastell/blockfunding/README.md

 The economy of the platform is based on a token called BFD.
 The token is a digital asset that can be used to donate/receive funds.
 This token is based on the ERC20 standard.

-Since the project is a proof of concept, the token has been deployed in the [ropsten testnet](https://ropsten.etherscan.io/token/0xad27579c045df456ec7496dede970d72b67eba3f) with a total supply of 100,000,000 $BFD
+Since the project is a proof of concept, the token has been deployed in the ropsten testnet with a total supply of 100,000,000 $BFD. [$BFD in the explorer](https://ropsten.etherscan.io/token/0x05e01dDe3f37ac242B4Be9E52642bc811A79F17f).

 ## The Crowdfunding smart contract logic

 All the logic of the crowdfunding is deployed in the [Crowdfunding](smart-contract/CrowdFunding.sol) smart contract (refer to the widely-commented source file to understand the logic).
-This contract is also deployed in the rospeten testnet.
+This contract is also deployed in the rospten testnet.
+[See the Crowdfunding smart contract in the explorer](https://ropsten.etherscan.io/address/0x33099805e7dfA8050E908BC42eCbfCb902DfD32b).

 ## Deployment